stb-tester/stb-tester/stbt-batch.d/README.rst

 ----------

-The following hooks are available for custom log collection, failure classification, and failure recovery.
+The following hooks are available for custom log collection, failure classification, failure recovery, and custom report generation.
 Each hook is a variable in the stbt configuration file; if the variable is set to an executable program, ``run`` will invoke that program at the appropriate time, with the current working directory set to the directory containing the test run logs:

 **batch.pre_run**
   Invoked immediately before the test is run, with the